Vishal-cyber-hash/DirXBot/jarvis_steps_and_snippet_day_12[1].md

-# Jarvis Day 12 : WhatsApp Automation
+# Jarvis : WhatsApp Automation

 In this Video We will learn how to import google contacts in sql database and How to automate WhatsApp